The Hit

 Ending the Battle

-If at any time no fighters remain on the battlefield or all fighters remaining on the battlefield are Broken or Seriously Injured, the battle will continue to the end of the current round and then be over.
+If no fighters remain on the battlefield or all fighters remaining on the battlefield are Broken or Seriously Injured, the battle immediately ends.
+All the gangs lose a Victory Point.

 Victory